 Staying safe in the distance learning environment is critically important for schools, teachers, parents and guardians, and pupils.
-For guidance on this issue, please refer to the Department's Guidance on Continuity for Schooling for Primary and Post-Primary
+For guidance on this issue, please refer to the Department's Circular 0074/2020: Communication/Teaching & Learning

-Schools document (p.9) which was published on 2 April 2020.
-This provides advice on the safe and ethical use of the internet during distance learning and on keeping personal data safe when working from home.
+Platform which provides advice on the safe and ethical use of the internet during distance learning and on keeping personal data safe when working from home.
 Schools should particularly ensure that their Acceptable Use Policy (AUP) informs and guides remote or distance learning activity and engagement in all its forms.